Salesforce Commerce Cloud Companies Index

 Phase 1 - Discovery and architecture (4–10 weeks)

 Discovery encompasses platform-fit validation, requirements gathering, integration scope confirmation, architecture decisions (SFRA versus Composable, B2B Commerce on Lightning versus B2C SFCC), and technical design documentation.
-For enterprise B2B programs, discovery is the highest-leverage phase — most scope-related cost overruns originate from discovery shortcuts.
+For enterprise B2B programs, discovery is the highest-impact phase - most scope-related cost overruns originate from discovery shortcuts.

 Phase 2 - Build (12–32 weeks)